 Writing weekly engineering updates, sprint summaries, and stakeholder reports is one of the highest-value automation targets.
 It is genuinely time-consuming and structurally repetitive: pull the same data, apply the same narrative structure, communicate blockers and velocity.

 AI connected to project management tooling can draft these.
 Some teams run this with Jira and GPT integrations.
-The output quality is good enough for internal distribution with light editing, and the time savings are immediate and measurable.
+The output quality is often good enough for internal distribution with light editing, and the time savings can be immediate and measurable.

 Where Off-the-Shelf AI Tools Hit a Ceiling